dimagi/commcare-hq/corehq/apps/userreports/README.rst

 Export example
 ~~~~~~~~~~~~~~

-Let’s say you want to restrict the results to only cases owned by a
+Let's say you want to restrict the results to only cases owned by a
 particular user, opened in the last 90 days, and with a child between 12
 and 24 months old as an xlsx file.
 The querystring might look like this: